Learn about why it is important

 By following approximately 10,000 children as they go through adolescence, the ABCD Study is well-positioned to answer these and other questions about the developing brain and the many childhood experiences that shape social, emotional, intellectual, and physical growth.

 Families who participate in this study will have a unique opportunity to experience a groundbreaking scientific project.
 Participants will find out how science and technology can help us learn about the brain, its function, and its role in overall health and well-being.
-You will be able to view images of your child’s brain on state-of-the-art equipment and watch as it develops over time.
 This exciting opportunity will contribute to knowledge that will be used to improve the lives of children all over the world and may stimulate your child’s interest in becoming a scientist!